The Wilderness Medical Society (WMS) sponsors our unique Wilderness Medicine Fellowship.

 Topics include:

-Since 2021, Montana Family Medicine Residency has offered a year-long Rural Critical Care Fellowship.
+Since 2021, Montana Family Medicine Residency has offered a year-long Frontier Critical Access Hospital Fellowship.

-This non-accredited program through Billings Clinic is targeted toward family medicine residency graduates who want to development clinical skills in emergency and critical care.
+This non-accredited program through Billings Clinic is focused on family medicine residency graduates who want to develop clinical skills in emergency and critical care.

 Topics Include: